-When responding to this question, you too will need to use the “mei” counter (or the less polite counter for people).
-Thankfully, this counter is quite straightforward; if you can count to ten using regular numbers (ichi, ni, san…), all you need to do is combine this number with “mei”.
-So, if you are a group of four, you could respond to the question by saying:
+When responding to this question, you too can use the “mei” counter or the less formal counter for people, “nin” if you prefer.
+Mei is a little simpler to use; if you can count to ten using regular numbers (ichi, ni, san…), all you need to do is combine this number with “mei”.
+So, if you are a group of three, you could respond to the question by saying:

-Although the staff member would have used the word “sama”, which is a more polite version of “san” as it is used after names, be careful not to include “sama” in your response.
+Although the staff member would have used the word “sama” in their question, which is a more polite version of “san” as it is used after names, be careful not to include “sama” in your response.
 Like “san”, “sama” is an honorific suffix, and therefore shouldn’t be used when referring to yourself.

 The only other thing to be careful of is that for the numbers four and seven, you should use the “yon” and “nana” variations, not “shi” or “shichi”.